 - Paste (for PC: CTRL + V , for Mac: CMD + V) in the embed code of your video in the field.

-If you have a webcam built into your notebook, or as a peripheral to your desktop PC/MAC, or even your iPad, you'll have the ability to create a very short, introductory video 'on the fly'.
+If you have a camera built into your computer, or as a peripheral to your desktop PC/MAC, or even your iPad, you'll have the ability to create a very short, introductory video 'on the fly'.

 - Go to DeakinAir web site.

 - Login to DeakinAir using your normal Deakin credentials.

 - At the top right-hand side of the screen click on Add New and select Kaltura Capture.